Chaldoran County

+Chaldoran County (شهرستان چالدران) is in West Azerbaijan province, Iran.
+Its capital is the city of Siah Cheshmeh (سيه چشمه), also known as Qara Aineh.

 History

 Chaldoran is the site of the historic Battle of Chaldiran, which took place in 1514 between the armies of Ottoman Sultan Selim I and Safavid Shah Ismail I on the narrow plain outside of the town.
 The Ottoman army had the advantage of using firearms as well as superiority in size, and defeated the Safavid army for the first time.

 After the Ottomans took this area, they resettled many of the Kurdish tribes further west.

 Holy Tatavous Church (Ghare Kelisa) or St. Thaddeus's is in Chaldoran district, 7 km north east of the town of Seyah Cheshmah.

+Demographics

+Population

+At the time of the 2006 National Census, the county's population was 143,205 in 31,291 households.
+The following census in 2011 counted 46,398 people in 11,364 households.
+The 2016 census measured the population of the county as 45,060 in 11,970 households.

 Administrative divisions

-The population history of Chaldoran County's administrative divisions over three consecutive censuses is shown in the following table.
-The latest census shows two districts, five rural districts, and two cities.
+Chaldoran County's population history and administrative structure over three consecutive censuses are shown in the following table.

+Climate

+Chaldoran is one of the tourist areas of West Azerbaijan because of its cold weather in winter and cool summer.